 The waterway carried primarily coal, which travelled down the east coast to the mouth of the Great Ouse at King's Lynn, then inland to the start of the navigation at Tempsford.
 Traffic was light at first, and it took the canal's promoters over 20 years to recoup their £6,000 investment.

 Several subsequent plans to link the River Ivel Navigation with other regional waterways came to nothing until 1821, when a controversial extension from Biggleswade to Shefford, on a tributary of the Ivel, was begun.
 This was finished in 1823 (at a considerable cost overrun) and added five locks over only five miles.

 The extension to the River Ivel Navigation was built by labourers from Bristol, who were paid 3.5d per cubic yard of earth removed.

-Then came the railways - in 1850 the Great Northern, and in 1857 the Midland Railway were built through the region - and the navigation gradually fell into disuse.
+Then came the railways - in 1850 the Great Northern, and in 1857 the Midland Railway was built through the region -- and the navigation gradually fell into disuse.
 By 1870 trade on the canal ceased and the locks were soon sold to local mills to pay off company debts.

 A circular walk following the historic River Ivel Navigation Channel for 7 miles between Shefford and Stanford.
 Beginning at the junction of the rivers Flit and Hit in Shefford, the trail crosses the canal at Stanford Lock, and returns via Southill Park.
 Cockshoot Hill provides excellent views across the Ivel Valley.